 The grounds are laid out to include a large lawn, reflecting pond, lavender beds; vegetable, rose and herb gardens, a gorgeous wine cellar with fireplace, wine tasting room, and a swimming pool with a view of Table Mountain.

 The Manor House is a meticulously restored Cape Dutch building.
 At its heart is the grand dining room and entrance hall, where breakfast and Country Kitchen dinners are served.
 Leading off from this are a drawing room with fireplace and an honesty bar, a small library with guest laptop and internet access, a period farmhouse kitchen with AGA stove & direct access to our herb garden, and a tranquil verandah with views over the pond and garden, towards Table Mountain.
-The five double Manor House bedrooms, with their grand proportions and high beamed ceilings offer a unique period experience, transporting you back in time to a bygone era of rural colonial elegance.
+The four double Manor House bedrooms, with their grand proportions and high beamed ceilings offer a unique period experience, transporting you back in time to a bygone era of rural colonial elegance.